olilanz/RooCode-Local-Evaluation/README.md

 Context size is the last but probably most important thing to consider.
 While easy to imagine, it's likely the least trivial to get right.
 Here's some explanation:

-The contex size os measured in number of tokens.
+The context size os measured in number of tokens.
 Tokens are sequences of bytes that were identified during model training — such as a word, stem, or punctuation.
 Typically only a few bytes long.

 When determining the optimal context size for your setup, you need to consider what the context is used for.
 Firstly, there is the part that is sent to the LLM.
 But secondly, there is also the LLM's response.
 So, if the first part becomes too large, the second part will be truncated.
 This renders the LLM unusable in the use case of Roo Code.

 As Ollama lets you freely define your preferred context size, there is a temptation to just crank that number up to fill up the VRAM.
 Unfortunately, not all models work reliably with large context sizes.
 If the model itself was trained with a smaller context size, results can be arbitrary when running the inference tasks with a significantly larger context size.
-The cpntext size that you configure your model with in Ollama needs to consider the model's original training size.
+The context size that you configure your model with in Ollama needs to consider the model's original training size.

-When exceeding the trained context size by a factor larger than 1.5 to 2.0 (depends on the particular model), results may start to degrade again, and a even a high parameter model starts producing poor reults.
+When exceeding the trained context size by a factor larger than 1.5 to 2.0 (depends on the particular model), results may start to degrade again, and a even a high parameter model starts producing poor results.
 Things then become notably more inconsistent, and LLM and Roo Code start having a heard time to make progress together.
 Again like the old couple from before.

 ### How to identify the trained context size?